If you are a Windows 10 user and is facing an issue with the windows 10 taskbar not hiding in full screen also on

-If you are also facing the same issue, i.e., Windows 10 taskbar not hiding then you need to read this complete article to find out the useful fixes.
-We have listed out some useful fixes to address this significant issue seen in Windows 10.
+If you are also facing the same issue, i.e., Windows 10 taskbar not hiding, then you need to read this complete article to find out the useful fixes.
+We have listed out some valuable fixes to address this significant issue seen in Windows 10.

 How to fix Windows 10 Taskbar not hiding issue?

 1. Restart File Explorer or Windows Explorer

 You can fix the Windows 10 taskbar not hiding issue by restarting the file explorer or Windows Explorer.
 We have given step by step procedure to fix this problem.

 Step – 1

 Open the Task Manager either by pressing Ctrl+Shift+ESC keys at a time or by right-clicking on the taskbar and clicking on the Task Manager.

 Step – 2